Skip to content

 design(dds_new) # to check the design formula

-Analyzing the structure of the newly created dds, we can observe the differences:
+Comparing the structure of the newly created dds (dds_new) with the one automatically produced by the pipeline (dds), we can observe the differences:

 Before running the different steps of the analysis, a good practice consists in pre-filtering the genes to remove those with very low counts.
 This is useful to improve computional efficiency and enhance interpretability.
-In general, it is reasonable to keep only genes with a counts of at least 10 for a minimal number of samples of 3:
+In general, it is reasonable to keep only genes with a sum counts of at least 10 for a minimal number of 3 samples:

 #### Pre-filtering ####